mshoush/Predictive_Process_Monitoring_master_thesis/README.md

                   conda create --name env_name --file requirements.txt --yes

-Above comand will create a virtual environment, so you need to activate it afterwards using below command:
+Above command will create a virtual environment, so you need to activate it afterwards using below command:

                   conda activate env_name